cbrake/influxdbhelper/README.md

 There are several advantages decoding and encoding data directly from Go
 Structs:

-1. The data schema is documented by the Go type definition.
+1. The database bschema is documented by the Go type definition.
 This helps ensure data is written consistently to the database.
 When all your data is clearly defined in Go structs, it is much more obvious how to organize it, what goes in what measurement, when to create a new measurement, etc. When writing